 6. Cook for another 2-3 minutes on the other side until golden brown.

-7. Repeat steps 5 and 6 until you’ve used up the entire recipe.
+7. Repeat steps 5 and 6 until you’ve used up all the batter.

 8. Stack the pancakes and top them with additional fresh blueberries (optional).
 Enjoy your delicious blueberry protein pancakes!